sadorect/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. Owner and group

-Write a script that changes the owner to betty and the group owner to placeholder for all the files and directories in the working directory
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

 15. Symbolic links

-Write a script that changes the owner and the group owner of the file _hello to betty and placeholder respectively.
+Write a script that changes the owner and the group owner of the file _hello to vincent and staff respectively.

 16. If only